 A quick overview of the starters and reserves along the Packers offensive line.

 Most notable is 2016 sixth-round pick Kyle Murphy.
-A natural tackle, Murphy will get reps primarily at right guard this offseason.
+A natural tackle, Murphy will get reps primarily at right guard this offseason, McCarthy said.
 His rookie season was effectively a redshirt year, with Murphy playing only three games.

 A better fit at guard – and possibly center – is sixth-round rookie Kofi Amichia.
 A left tackle at South Florida during each of the past two seasons, the 6-foot-3 1/2, 308-pound Amichia is more than two inches shorter than Murphy.
 Being lower to the ground makes it easier to gain leverage against defensive tackles.